OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Forms_in_Questionnaires.md

 Then you can define who can fill in the survey and who can see the results of the survey.
 The following options can be selected in each case:

 * the owners of the course
-* the supervisors of the course
+* the coaches of the course
 * the participants of the course: All people who are enrolled in the course in the role of "Participant".
 * guests: persons without OpenOlat account